Appearance & Reality > The Lord Jesus Christ > Strong and weak

 How will you do in the thicket of the Jordan?

-The Lord told Jeremiah, “If you fall down in a land of peace, how will you do in the thicket of the Jordan?”
-The land of peace is a reference to a relatively easy context, while the thicket of Jordan a reference to a more difficult one.
+The Lord asked Jeremiah: “If you fall down in a land of peace, how will you do in the thicket of the Jordan?”
+The “land of peace” refers to a relatively easy context, while the “thicket of the Jordan” refers to a more difficult one.
 If we are tired out when we run with footmen, how can we compete with horses?
 When the pressures mount, when the challenges are greater, how are we going to cope?
 How are we going to fare well?

 These are words we must take to heart.
-We must prepare ourselves for difficulties that lie ahead.
-As we approach the Coming Again of the Lord Jesus, spiritual pressures will increase.
+We must prepare ourselves for the difficulties that lie ahead.
+As we approach the Second Coming of Christ, spiritual pressures will increase.

 If we want to serve the Lord well and have a more meaningful part in the fulfilment of God’s purposes, we must prepare ourselves for significant spiritual pressures and warfare.
-If we are already finding it difficult coping in relatively easy circumstances, we must sense the urgency to develop our lives well, so that we can cope when the times are more difficult.
+If we are already finding it difficult to cope in relatively easy circumstances, we must sense the urgency to develop our lives well, so that we can cope when times are more difficult.

-We must not just lament about our weaknesses, but look to the Lord to develop ourselves well, and consider how we can help one another to grow truly strong together in church life.
+We must not just lament over our weaknesses, but must also look to the Lord to help us overcome them by developing well and consider how we can help one another to grow truly strong together in church life.

-Let us learn the blessedness of the man whose strength is in the Lord and who goes from strength to strength.
+Let us learn to be like the blessed man whose strength is in the Lord and who goes from strength to strength.

 Psalm 84:5, 7